andrew/ultimate-awesome/README.md

 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-legaltech](https://github.com/Vaquill-AI/awesome-legaltech) - A curated list of awesome LegalTech resources - open source platforms, AI models, MCP servers, companies, datasets, and tools for the global legal ecosystem.
 - [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
+- [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
 - [Awesome-IMU-Sensing](https://github.com/rh20624/Awesome-IMU-Sensing) - A collection of datasets, papers, and resources  for Generalizable Human Activity Recognition and IMU sensing.
 - [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the paper "Agent Systems with Harness Engineering".
-- [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
+- [awesome-jev](https://github.com/cobanov/awesome-jev) - A curated, source-backed list of projects built with Jev, TypeSafe AI's System One model for typed decisions.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.